-I strictly advice you not to open IRA/Roth IRA if you are here for short-term.
+I strictly advice you not to open IRA/Roth IRA if you are here for a short-term.
 You’ll lose money instead of securing better future in retirement.
 If you do then don’t take it out before reaching 59.5 years of age.

-Don’t lose any documentation
+Don’t lose your documentation – never

-But, there are various ways to cut cost while living here.
-Fortunately for this one, I am able to give you resource links to two of my award-winning past articles.
+But, there are various ways to cut cost.
+Fortunately, for this one, I am able to give you resource links to two of my award-winning articles.
 Hope they will be of help.

 Almost anything you can buy over internet.
 And generally internet items are cheaper.
 So before making any major buying decision, like furniture, etc check the price online.
 You may find a store that offers cheaper price with a free home delivery.